knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 27. At the 9th iteration, `counter` is 8.
 The condition "8 < 10" is `True`, so "Hello World" is printed, and `counter` becomes 9.
 28. At the 10th iteration, `counter` is 9.
 The condition "9 < 10" is still `True`, so "Hello World" is printed for the tenth time, and `counter` is incremented to 10.
 29. The program returns to the `while` loop condition: with counter now at 10, it checks "10 < 10".
 This statement is `False`, so the loop does not enter its body, and the program execution moves on, marking the end of the loop.

 This example is a fundamental illustration of how loops can automate repetitive tasks, like printing a message multiple times.

-> Note that we could have had `counter` be the same as the "iteration" number, e.g. at the 1st iteration, `counter` is 1, at the 2nd iteration, `counter` is 2, etc. All we had to do was start `counter` from 1 instead of 0, but it is convention for computers to start counting from 0.
+> Note that we could have had `counter` be the same as the "iteration" number, e.g., at the 1st iteration, `counter` is 1, at the 2nd iteration, `counter` is 2, etc. All we had to do was start `counter` from 1 instead of 0, but it is convention for computers to start counting from 0.

 ### Example 2: Rocket Launch Countdown